 3. Set Up Exercise Clothes for the Next Day

 Whether you prefer going to your favorite gym or grinding it out with an at-home exercise program, you are more likely to achieve sweat status if you have your exercise clothes ready when you wake up.
+It’s about low-key guilt tripping yourself, and it’s effective.
 Put them in the bathroom, right next to the sink and its cold water that you’ll need to splash on your face to wake up.

 This is another way that you’ll be defeating decision-fatigue, insofar as that goal of moving your body every day goes.
 A worthwhile goal, to be sure, as moving your body and getting your exercise in is linked to, “increase(ing) the amount of slow wave sleep you get.
 Slow wave sleep refers to deep sleep, where the brain and body have a chance to rejuvenate,” according to Charlene Gamaldo, M.D. medical director of Johns Hopkins Center for Sleep.